Michelin-Starred Restaurants in Your SoMa Backyard

-If you live here at 181 Fremont, be sure to book your dining reservation through our Head Concierge David Mertens, who can secure priority seating for you and your guests, plus handle any other needs you may have for the perfect night out.
+If you live here at 181 Fremont, 55 brand-new condos in San Francisco, be sure to book your dining reservation through our Head Concierge David Mertens, who can secure priority seating for you and your guests, plus handle any other needs you may have for the perfect night out.

 We’ve rounded up our top five Michelin-starred favorites:

 This modern-American, three-star Michelin restaurant, led by Chef Laurent Gras, cultivates a fresh-fare menu focused around wood-fire cooking and seasonal ingredients sourced from fisherman, hunters, gatherers, ranchers and farmers.
 Each evening, the Saisonteam creates a dining experience for guests with a tailored menu and beverage pairing, so it’s the luck of the draw which seasonal pairings you’ll enjoy, but make no mistake, you’ll never be disappointed.
 Our favorites from a recent dining experience were the Nova Scotia Lobster Tails, Hearth-Roasted Yams set over buttermilk and their famous Uni Toast.